Please Report Any Broken Links Or Trouble You Might Come Across To The Webmaster

 USNHC

-Pittsburgh 532k USS Pittsburgh, Moored in the San Marco Basin, Venice, Italy, in 1919.
+Pittsburgh 532k Pittsburgh, Moored in the San Marco Basin, Venice, Italy, in 1919.
 From the collection of Edward Barrall.
 Jennifer Peterson

-Pittsburgh 164k USS Pittsburgh, Moored in the San Marco Basin, Venice, Italy, in 1919.
+Pittsburgh 164k Pittsburgh, Moored in the San Marco Basin, Venice, Italy, in 1919.
 From the collection of Edward Barrall.
 Jennifer Peterson

-Pittsburgh 441k USS Pittsburgh, anchored in an unknown Mediterranean port during 1919.
+Pittsburgh 441k Pittsburgh, anchored in an unknown Mediterranean port during 1919.
 Note the 3-Star flag flying from the after mast.
 Pittsburgh was the flagship for the Commander, U.S. Naval Forces in the Eastern Mediterranean.
 From the collection of Edward Barrall.
 Jennifer Peterson

 Pittsburgh